nl231/edx-platform/docs/en_us/edxml/source/components/discussion-components.rst

 Discussion Components
 #################################

 You can add inline discussion components to a vertical, or unit, in your course.

+See:
+* `Create the XML File for a Discussion Component`_
+* `Discussion Component XML File Elements`_
+* `discussion Element Attributes`_
+* `Example Discussion Component XML File`_

 **********************************************
 Create the XML File for a Discussion Component
 **********************************************

 You create an XML file in the ``discussion`` directory for each inline discussion component in your course.

 The name of the XML file must match the value of the @url_name attribute of the ``discussion`` element in the vertical XML file.

 For example, if the vertical XML file contains: